 - Learn new skills and try new hobbies to keep the brain active and protect against degenerative brain conditions

-Anyone can age in a healthy manner and continue living a full life will into their twilight years with a little bit of effort and commitment towards healthy living.
-Ensure you follow these tips to help you get started with healthy ageing:
+Anyone can age in a healthy manner and continue living a full life well into their twilight years with a little bit of effort and commitment towards healthy living.
+Ensure you follow these tips to help you get started with healthy aging: